208: Lost Continent

 There it goes.
 Bikini Atoll.

 Bikini Atoll is a small atoll in the Pacific, part of the Marshall Islands.
 After World War II, it was chosen as the site of nuclear bomb testing by the United States, and this decision was announced to the 150 or so natives living on the island.
 They were relocated to a nearby, smaller atoll, where they nearly starved to death.
-The government continues to give them financial restitution and, after a poorly planned relocation back to Bikini in the 1970s that led to birth defects and illness, the U.S. settled with them for $150 million.
-The international Nuclear Claims Tribunal awarded the islanders more than $500 million, compensation the United States has thus far declined to pay.
-Back on the atoll, meanwhile, more than twenty nuclear tests were conducted between 1946 and 1958.
+More than twenty nuclear tests were conducted between 1946 and 1958.
+After a poorly planned relocation back to Bikini in the 1970s that led to birth defects and illness, the U.S. provided some compensation, which many have strenuously argued has been inadequate.